 Sometimes when you turn on your computer, you get your Windows 11/10 login screen, but then it gets frozen, maybe reboots on its own, or it stops and does not respond to your command.
 You may get the login screen, but nothing happens after entering the password.
 Another situation is where you can log in at times, but after that, Windows freezes, requiring manual rebooting.
-This post will look at possible solutions that help you resolve the situation where Windows is stuck at the lock screen or on the Welcome screen before login.
+This post will look at possible solutions that help you resolve the situation where Windows is stuck at the lock screen before login.

 There is an even worse scenario that relates to this problem.
 Windows seems to start, but the desktop doesn’t show up, and all you can do is move your mouse on a back screen.
 The reason behind the problem could be many.
 A faulty hard drive that cannot load files, incompatible software that takes a lot of time to load, corrupt system files, and more.